Thoma-K/Thoma-K/Readme.md

  My 2022 Professional Goals:
 - Consolidate my knowledge of all programming concepts I came across during the bootcamp I completed with [salt](https://www.salt.study/) this year.
+- I am assigned as an Implementation Specialist to Merkle Outfox.
+I am helping clients with web analytics and tracking on their websites.
-- Keep making projects that find I interesting and build my portfolio.
+- Keep making projects that I find interesting and build my portfolio.

 <br />